-Raed Gonzalez, JD, LLM, Senior Attorney
+Raed Gonzalez, JD, LLM, Chairman

-Mr. Gonzalez has been a frequent contributor to the Houston Chronicle and for his efforts with AILA in supporting comprehensive immigration reform he was featured and interviewed by July Banderas as an expert on immigration on Fox News “America’s News Headquarters”, and featured on Greta Van Susteren’s “On the Record” and on Judge Jeanine Pirro’s Justice and many more national and international media.
+Mr. Gonzalez has been a frequent contributor to the Houston Chronicle and for his efforts with AILA in supporting comprehensive immigration reform he was featured and interviewed by July Banderas as an expert on immigration on Fox News America’s News Headquarters, on Greta Van Susteren’s On the Record, and on Judge Jeanine Pirro’s Justice, as well as many more national and international media events.